mrgsolve/dynamic-dosing/README.md

-# Tools for dynamic dosing
+# Tools for dynamic dosing with mrgsolve

 ## Poster
 **Simulating Adaptive Dosing Regimens from PK and PKPD Models Using mrgsolve**